QinyanGong/MScRoboticsandComputationDissertation/Weekwise Diary/Week12.md

 ###### Second test

+- Conclude the problems encountered: denoising steps are not enough; forget to normalize before diffusion and denormalize after that
 - timesteps for adding noise: 50
 - timesteps for denoise: 15
 - Noise level: sample from standard normal distribution * 4